Bayan History, Family Crest & Coats of Arms

-Important Dates for the Bayan family
+Early History of the Bayan family

 This web page shows only a small excerpt of our Bayan research.
 Another 163 words (12 lines of text) covering the years 1086, 1219, 1246, 1273, 1379, 1577, 1676, 1622, 1671, 1559, 1546, 1623, 1546, 1622, 1680, 1660, 1774 and 1848 are included under the topic Early Bayan History in all our PDF Extended History products and printed products wherever possible.

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Bayan has been recorded under many different variations, including Baines, Banes, Baynes, Bayns, Baynnes, Bainnes and others.